 Another study published in the Journal of the American Medical Association (the Shanghai Breast Cancer Survival Study), which followed 5042 breast cancer survivors for four years, revealed that women who consumed the most soy protein had a 32% lower risk of cancer recurrence and a 29% lower risk of death when compared to those with the lowest intake.

 Soy foods should be consumed in their WHOLE state and as minimally processed as possible (soymilk, tofu, edamame, miso, and tempeh).
 I always recommend purchasing only organic, non-GMO soy foods.
 Use a little soymilk on your oatmeal, include some marinated tofu in a stir fry, try a tofu scramble for breakfast, snack on some edamame, or try an occasional tofu-based dessert.

 The foods to be avoided contain Isolated Soy Protein.
-The bean’s protein is extracted and included in many processed foods, such as fake burgers, tofu hot dogs, protein powders, energy bars, snack bars, cereals, breads, fruit juices and many junk foods.
+The bean’s protein is extracted and included in many processed foods, such as fake burgers, tofu hot dogs, protein powders, energy bars, snack bars, cereals, bread, fruit juices, and many junk foods.
 Isolated soy protein is linked to several health problems and is known to promote inflammation and increase IGF-1 growth hormones.